 Above numbers are for the US region for one month alone.
 You can do this analysis by yourself using Google’s keyword planner tool.

 Companies need to realize that candidates are no longer searching for jobs the way they used to.
 They are searching for jobs on the internet by entering “Jobs near me” or using similar queries.

 Google has come up with “Google for Jobs Search”.
 It is making it easier for candidates to search for jobs.
-Google aggregates all jobs from various job sites, career pages of companies and shows the most relevant jobs to candidates.
-Looking at these search numbers and kind of queries candidates are using to search jobs, you may realize why Google may have entered the recruitment space.
+Google aggregates all jobs from various job sites, and career pages of companies and shows the most relevant jobs to candidates.
+Looking at these search numbers and the kind of queries candidates are using to search for jobs, you may realize why Google may have entered the recruitment space.

 How SEO Helps In Recruiting